 Waikato District Council recognises the importance of New Zealand citizenship and endeavours to make the ceremony an enjoyable experience for each candidate.

-- Photo opportunity (the Group Photo with His Worship the Mayor is used on Social Media)
+• Photo opportunity (the Group Photo with Her Worship the Mayor is used on Social Media)

-- To celebrate, at the conclusion of the ceremony, new citizens and their guests are invited to join His Worship the Mayor and Councillors for light refreshments.
+• To celebrate, at the conclusion of the ceremony, new citizens and their guests are invited to join Her Worship the Mayor and Councillors for light refreshments.

 Ceremony venue